 - You do not need a social security number (SSN) to receive the vaccine.
 As always, be very careful about providing personal information such as your social security number, bank account numbers or credit card numbers.
 Read this warning about COVID-19 vaccine scams from the Michigan Attorney General.

 - Consider timing.
 Some of the COVID-19 vaccines require two doses.
-If you plan to travel, make sure that you can return to the same location for your second dose before you leave the Ann Arbor area.
-Also, make sure that your second dose appointment will not conflict with exams or other important commitments.
+If you plan to travel outside the U.S, make sure that you can obtain your second dose before you leave the U.S.

 For more information: